Splicing knot complements and bordered Floer homology: Splicing knot complements

-\begin{proof} The first statement follows immediately from Theorem \ref{thm:cfkcfd} and the fact that $\CFD(X_K, -g)$ does not contain elements of the form $\eta_{2j}$ for $j = 1, \dots, n$, and does not contain $\eta_0$ if $\tau(K)\le 0$ (the only cases where $\eta_0$ has an incoming coefficient map).
+\begin{proof} The proofs for $B_K$ and $B_K'$ are identical, so we consider only $B_K$.
+The first statement follows immediately from Theorem \ref{thm:cfkcfd} and the fact that $B_K$ does not contain elements of the form $\eta_{2j}$ for $j = 1, \dots, n$, and does not contain $\eta_0$ if $\tau(K)\le 0$ (the only cases where $\eta_0$ has an incoming coefficient map).

 For the second statement, note that $D_1$ and $D_{12}$ restricted to $B_K$ are both zero, so we may reduce to the two cases where $I_1 = 3$ or $123$, which we treat separately.